phistoh/LightsOut/README.md

 - `tables.lua`: Contains these tables

 ## Changes
+- **1.1.1**: Fixed the solving method and included tables up to 15x15
 - **1.1**: Square grids other than 5x5 are now possible to play and solve
 - **1.0**: Initial release